Gordon Behind Bars: Safety issues

 During filming of the program, there were incidents where fights would break out.
 Ramsay has stated "I was standing close by one bloke with another opposite me, and then this guy lunged over and went to headbutt him.
 I had to sort it out."
 Ramsay's wife was also concerned about his safety and instructed him to take self-defence classes.

-US version
+American version

 Ramsay personally pitched the idea of an American version to Kevin Reilly at Fox Broadcasting; however, Reilly declined, saying, "We have a lot of Gordon on the air right now."